Médiaszolgáltatás-támogató és Vagyonkezelő Alap

 Médiaszolgáltatás-támogató és Vagyonkezelő Alap (MTVA) (lit.
-'Media Services and Support Trust Fund) is a Hungarian fund company owned and financed by the Hungarian state, through the National Media and Infocommunications Authority (Nemzeti Média- és Hírközlési Hatóság, NMHH).
+'Media Services and Support Trust Fund') was a Hungarian fund company owned and financed by the Hungarian state, through the National Media and Infocommunications Authority (NMHH).
 MTVA was established on 1 January 2011, and from July 2015 the company's main task has been to finance and operate Duna Média, Hungary's state public company.
-It is an active member of the European Broadcasting Union (EBU).
+It was an active member of the European Broadcasting Union (EBU).